 NOTE: This catalog is published for informational purposes only and is subject to change at any time.
 It should not be construed as the basis of a contract between a student and Murray State College.
 Every effort is made to provide accurate information at the time of publication.
 MSC reserves the right to discontinue, modify, or otherwise change its degree programs.
 Current information regarding fees, dates and the availability of courses can be found in the Class Schedule available at the time of pre-enrollment for each term.

 CERTIFICATE PROGRAMS

-The specific information pertaining to each offered certificate may be found on the respective degree sheet applicable to the discipline.
+The specific information pertaining to each offered certificate can be found here.
 The following embedded certificates may be completed at Murray State College: